WHY DID WE NEED THE INDICATE PILOT?

 Setting national regulations

-INDICATE offered a combination of financial support and technical advice on both ‘Life Cycle Analysis’ (LCA) data and policy advocacy.
+The INDICATE pilot offered a combination of financial support and technical advice on both LCA data and policy advocacy.

 PILOT COUNTRIES

-INDICATE supported 3 selected EU countries to increase the quality, quantity, and application of building-level LCA data, to manage and minimize the WLC footprint of buildings.
+INDICATE pilot supported 3 selected EU countries to increase the quality, quantity, and application of building-level LCA data, to manage and minimise the WLC footprint of buildings.

 -